DevExpress-Examples/reporting-react-integrate-end-user-designer/Readme.md

-# How to use the End-User Web Report Designer in JavaScript with React Library
+# How to Use the Report Designer in JavaScript with React Library and Npm Package Manager

 This example consists of two parts: